-Delve deeper into the Thai experience with this incredible service program just off-the-beaten path.
-Earn service credit working with the magnificent Asian elephants of Northern Thailand at our partner elephant sanctuary.
+Delve deeper into the teen Thai experience with this incredible service program just off-the-beaten path.
+Travel to a new part of the world and explore Northern Thailand while you work with the magnificent Asian elephants at our partner elephant sanctuary.
 You will be directly involved with their care, spending all day with them forming wonderful bonds and lifelong memories while learning about the conservation of these gentle giants.

 After our time working with the elephants we will spend two days whitewater rafting down the mighty Pai river, taking in the scenic mountain surroundings and enjoying each other’s company on the quiet river banks.
 During our two-day jungle journey we will spend a night at an awesome rustic jungle lodge, and if you’re lucky you might see wild monkeys swinging through the trees!